jvde-github/AIS-catcher/README.md

 ## What's new?

 **Edge version** has recently added:
+- You can access the geoJSON output by visiting the web viewer at /geojson, and for KML output, please navigate to /kml (enable the KML switch with
-- geoJSON output available at webserver at `/geojson`, KML output available at `/kml` (use switch KML on).
-This will allow to view the ship positions in Google Earth Pro (add network link and set the auto refresh rate)
+`-N KML on`).
+This feature facilitates the visualization of ship positions in Google Earth Pro.
+Be sure to add a network link and configure the auto-refresh rate in GE.
 - Bug fix in setting baud rate for serial devices
 - Experimentation with NMEA2000 via socketCAN on Linux.
 Easiest is to use the latest Docker, but note that `--network host` is required to get access to socketCAN on the host.
 In this example `vcan0` is the socketCAN interface:
   ```console